 My First Sales Attempt Was A Complete Non Event

 On the first day of my new “job”, with promises of offices to come, I distributed 500 leaflets in my local area.
-I'd diligently crossed out the head office phone number and hand written my number on the side of it.
+I'd diligently crossed out the head office phone number and handwritten my number on the side of it.

-One day, after six months without a sale, hungry and bedraggled, fruitlessly standing in DIY stores and mindlessly handing out leaflets to passers by, in walked someone out of the blue who would go on to change my life.
+One day, after six months without a sale, hungry and bedraggled, fruitlessly standing in DIY stores and mindlessly handing out leaflets to passers-by, in walked someone out of the blue who would go on to change my life.

-When The Student Is Ready The Teacher Will Appear!
+When The Student Is Ready, The Teacher Will Appear!

 Immaculately groomed and resplendent with a white leather briefcase, Ronnie took one look at the pathetic “stand” we had set up in the DIY store and beckoned me to follow him directly out of the store and into his car.
-Ronnie was a world class salesman, down on his luck through some business deal that had gone down the pan and he'd returned to direct selling to make some money.
+Ronnie was a world-class salesman, down on his luck through some business deal that had gone down the pan and he'd returned to direct selling to make some money.
 He was the new area manager.
 I didn't even know we had an area.

 We quickly went to work.
-He taught me how to make the most of my boyish charm canvassing on the doorstep.
+Ronnie taught me how to make the most of my boyish charm canvassing on the doorstep.
 I got the leads with my infectious enthusiasm, and he sold them with his unique style of “pitching”.

 Understand How To Solve A Customers Pain Point